Langar, Nottinghamshire: Geography

 In the south, on Langar Airfield, the parish of Langar-cum-Barnstone borders Clawson, Hose and Harby, the district of Melton and Leicestershire.
 At Hose Lane it meets Colston Bassett.
 It passes north, crossing Harby Lane, and follows a tributary of the River Smite.
 At Langar Lane Bridge it briefly adjoins Cropwell Bishop, then the parish of Wiverton Hall, following the upper reach of the River Smite and a short length of Bingham Road at Wiverton Smite Bridge.
 It passes the western edge of Northfield Farm, then the east of Smite Hill Farm, which is outside the parish.
 Near the point where the old Bingham–Melton railway crossed the River Smite, it adjoins Whatton-in-the-Vale, then Granby at Granby Lane, before following the River Whipling, east of Barnstone, which is part of the parish.
 Further south, the border is to the east of the old railway and south of Granby Gap woods, which are outside the parish, in Leicestershire.

 Langar comes under Rushcliffe Borough Council.
-Since December 2019, the member of Parliament (MP) for the Rushcliffe constituency, to which Langar belongs, is the Conservative Ruth Edwards.
+The village is part of the Rushcliffe constituency in the House of Commons.

 Both Langar and Barnstone lie on heavy yellow clay which can be screened to yield a decent red earthenware.